-These notes first present the theoretical bases of Abstract Interpretation: they explain how we can assign a well-defined formal semantics to programs, and how we can construct computable approximations to derive effective analyzers, focusing on invariant inference.
-We describe the key results that ensure soundness: any property derived by the analyzer is true of all actual executions, although some properties of programs may be missed due to approximation, a necessary compromise to keep the analysis automatic, sound, and terminating when inferring uncomputable properties.
-We then proceed to describe the classic numeric abstractions readily available to an analysis designer, including intervals, polyhedra, congruences, octagons, etc. We also discuss convergence acceleration, a key part of Abstract Interpretation that allows inferring loop invariants in infinite-height abstract domains, as well as domain combiners, such as the reduced product and various disjunctive completions.
+This tutorial presents Abstract Interpretation and its use to create static analyzers that infer numeric invariants on programs.
+We first present the theoretical bases of Abstract Interpretation: how to assign a well-defined formal semantics to programs, construct computable approximations to derive effective analyzers, and ensure soundness, i.e., any property derived by the analyzer is true of all actual executions - although some properties may be missed due to approximations, a necessary compromise to keep the analysis automatic, sound, and terminating when inferring uncomputable properties.
+We describe the classic numeric abstractions readily available to an analysis designer: intervals, polyhedra, congruences, octagons, etc., as well as domain combiners: the reduced product and various disjunctive completions.
 This tutorial focuses not only on the semantic aspect, but also on the algorithmic one, providing a description of the data-structures and algorithms necessary to effectively implement all our abstractions.
-We will encounter many trade-offs between cost on the one hand, and precision and expressiveness on the other hand: in the choice of domains, in the individual abstraction of each operator, and in the combination of domains.

-Numeric invariant inference is formalized on an idealized, toy-language, manipulating perfect integers, rational, or reals.
-Nevertheless, the principles we describe, and the actual domains and algorithms we present, are effectively applied in the construction of industrial analyzers for real languages, such as C.
+We will encounter many trade-offs between cost on the one hand, and precision and expressiveness on the other hand.
+Invariant inference is formalized on an idealized, toy-language, manipulating perfect numbers, but the principles and algorithms we present are effectively used in analyzers for real industrial programs, although this is out of the scope of this tutorial.

-These course notes are based the Tutorial on Static Inference of Numeric Invariants by Abstract Interpretation published in Foundations and Trends in Programming Languages (FnTPL)1.
-They are intended to support a Master-level course in Abstract Interpretation.
-After reading these notes, the reader should be ready to read the research literature on current advances in Abstract Interpretation, as well as more practical articles on the design of industrial-strength static analyzers for real languages.
+This tutorial is intended as an entry course in Abstract Interpretation, after which the reader should be ready to read the research literature on current advances in Abstract Interpretation and on the design of static analyzers for real languages.